nanotech/swift-haskell-tutorial/README.md

 main run loop.
 Use `Control.Concurrent.forkIO` before calling `runNSApplication` to run other tasks as needed.

-Run `stack build`, and build and run the `SwiftHaskell` app target in Xcode to launch the app and see the default window from `MainMenu.xib`:
+Build the `SwiftHaskellLibrary` framework in Xcode, then `stack build`, and then finally build and run the `SwiftHaskell` app target to launch the app and see the default window from `MainMenu.xib`:

 ![A blank window](tutorial/empty-app.png)